stefanocoretta/alb-ipa/README.md

-IPA illustration of Northern Tosk
+IPA illustration of Northern Tosk Albanian \[tosk1239\]
 ================

-This is the GitHub repository of the project *IPA illustration of Northern Tosk*.
+This is the GitHub repository of the project *IPA illustration of Northern Tosk Albanian*.

+## License

+Data is released under CC-BY 4.0 International, code is released under MIT License.
+See `LICENSE` file.

 ## Directory structure